brotkrueml/t3docs-codesnippets-standalone/README.md

 vendor/bin/generate-codesnippets </path/to/codesnippets.php>
 ```

+The path must be without `codesnippets.php`!

 For now, it is just a proof of concept.

 To do:
-- Test with other libraries
 - Clean up of code
+- More documentation
 - Add CI workflow
-- More documentation